-The Fulbright Foreign Student Program is a U.S. Department of State funded scholarship that gives young professionals an opportunity to study for master’s degree in the United States.
-Program participants also get an understanding of U.S. society and values.
+The Fulbright Foreign Student Program is a U.S. government funded scholarship that gives young professionals an opportunity to obtain a master’s degree from one of the many universities in the United States.
 Successful candidates are expected to return to Sierra Leone after their studies and contribute to the country’s development in their respective field.
-The Fulbright Award is merit-based and highly competitive.
+The Fulbright Fellowship is merit-based and highly competitive.

 - Must be a Sierra Leonean citizen currently living in Sierra Leone

-- Hold a minimum first degree (bachelor’s equivalent with excellent score)
+- Have successfully completed a first degree (bachelor’s equivalent) with an excellent score

 - Must have at least five consecutive years professional experience